Kabbe Constituency

 Kabbe was a constituency in the Zambezi Region of Namibia.
 Most of the area is situated in the flood area of the Zambezi River.
 It contained the former German colonial residence of Schuckmannsburg (today Luhonono), as well as several other villages.
 Its population in 2010 was 14,979.

-In August 2013, Kabbe Constituency was split into Kabbe South and Kabbe North.
+Following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation of the 2014 general election, the constituency was split into Kabbe South and Kabbe North.